kraftman/blog/_drafts/jss-p3-obfuscation.md

 other tips:
 - use inheritance as much as possible
-- use index.js to people cant find files
+- use index.js so people cant find files